About HRC

 Meet Our Team

-HRC has over 85 staff members providing services throughout Edgar and Clark counties in IL.
+HRC has 137 employees providing servicesthroughout Edgar and Clark counties in Illinois, including 103 professionalstaff members and 34 client employees participating in employment programs forpeople with disabilities.
 Staff members include but are not limited to Direct Support Professionals, Certified Recovery Support Professionals, Certified Alcohol and Drug Counselors, Licensed Clinical Social Workers, Licensed Professional Counselors, Licensed Clinical Professional Counselors, Qualified Intellectual and Developmental Disabilities Professionals, Qualified Mental Health Professionals, Mental Health Professionals, and Recovery Support Aides.

 Alison Williams